 Easy dutch oven bread ready in just a few hours – no overnight rise needed.

-- 2.25 tsp. active dry yeast
+- 2 1/4 teaspoons active dry yeast (9 grams)

-- 2.5 cups All-Purpose Flour, plus extra for dusting
+- 2 1/2 to 3 1/2 cups All-Purpose Flour (360 grams) plus extra for dusting (see recipe notes)

 - Lightly flour all sides of your dough (don’t mix the flour in – it’s just to keep the dough from sticking!) and turn it over inside the mixing bowl to coat with flour on all sides.
-Cover with a tea towel and let rise on the counter for about 1 hour, until dough has doubled in size.
+Cover with a clean tea towel and let rise on the counter for about 1 hour, until dough has doubled in size.

 - When dough has risen, lightly flour a large cutting board.

 - Tip the dough out of the bowl and onto the cutting board.
 DO NOT PUNCH THE DOUGH DOWN – you want to keep all those nice air bubbles intact so you have an airy, delicious loaf of bread.
-(Note: If the dough is sticking to the bowl a little bit, just wet your hand with a bit of water and gently separate the dough from the bowl to get it all out).
+(Note: If the dough is sticking to the bowl a little bit, wet your hand with a bit of cold water and gently separate the dough from the bowl to get it all out).

 - Sprinkle a bit of flour across the top of the dough, then begin shaping it into a round loaf.
-I like to pull each corner of the dough in towards the center (like I’m folding an envelope) a few times, then flip the dough over and tap it into a nice round loaf.
-(Watch the video above to see how I do this!)
+Pull each corner of the dough in towards the center (like you’re folding an envelope) and repeat until the dough feels tight and begins to resist your folds.
+Flip the dough over and tap it into a round loaf.
+Watch the video(s) above to see exactly how we do this!